922 KAR 1:430. Child protective services in-home case planning and service delivery.

 (b) Initiating contact with a family;

-(c) Completing a P&P-1282, Family Case Plan, with input from the family and community supports, if parents agree pursuant to 922 KAR 1:140, Sections 3 and 5; and
+(c) Completing a case plan with input from the family and community supports, pursuant to 922 KAR 1:140, Sections 3 and 5; and

-(3) The CQA shall be completed at least every six (6) months prior to each periodic case plan.
+(a) Be completed at least every six (6) months prior to each periodic case plan; and

 (a) Identified expectations of a family and the cabinet; and

-(2) If a child continues to reside in the home of a parent or guardian, the cabinet shall make a monthly in-home, face-to-face visit with the family and child to:
+(2) If a child continues to reside in the home of a parent or guardian, the cabinet shall:

-(a) Observe the interaction between parent, child and siblings;
+1. Observe the interaction between parent, child, and siblings;

 (3) If the home environment was indicated as an issue in the case plan, an in-home visit to assess the home shall be conducted.

-(3) Consideration for closure of a child protective service case may occur if the following conditions are met:
+(3) Consideration for closure of a child protective service case shall occur if the following conditions are met:

 (a) The child is no longer in need of protection; and